rashevskyv/dbi/README_ENG.md

 ; Visibility of main menu items
 [MainMenu]
-; Browse and install files from MicroSD card BrowseSD=true
+; Browse and install files from SD card
+BrowseSD=true
 ; Browse and copy files from SYSTEM partition BrowseSystem=false